Agent Workspaces

 If a workspace is ever lost, the agent starts with a fresh one rebuilt from your database (identity, personality, and context files).
 Files that were only attached to past conversations would not return.

-Section titled “Uploads accumulate”Files uploaded into a chat stay in uploads/<filename> indefinitely — Pinchy does not currently age them out.
-For an active shared agent, this volume can grow over time.
+Section titled “Uploads and workbench files accumulate”Files in uploads/ and workbench/ stay there indefinitely — Pinchy does not currently age them out.
+For an active shared agent, both volumes can grow over time.
 Plan for it: include pinchy-workspaces in your backup rotation, monitor its size as part of your normal disk-usage checks, and prune obsolete files manually if the agent no longer needs them.
 A future release will add an admin-visible size view and retention controls.

 Uploaded files are also reachable through an authenticated API